Studies show Females in the UK are battling Sexual Harassment

 The founder of the Everyday Sexism Project, Laura Bates, said according to the results, “There is a gap between the perception and the reality of what women are facing” referring to sexual harassment being non-existent in the workplace.

 Bates also argues that women who experience sexual harassment at a young age could be locked into “junior roles or fixed-term contracts.”
 For older women, sexual harassment may become a part of their reality.
 Either way, it’s wrong and there are laws such as the Equality Act that protect them from sexual harassment, especially in the manufacturing and hospitality industry where sexual harassment appears to occur the most.

 Sexual harassment policies should clearly prohibit sexual harassment and discrimination.
 In the event that sexual harassment does take place, it is the duty of the managerial staff and HR department to assure the victims that the sexual harassment complaints will be “taken seriously.”

 Sexual Harassment Lawyer

 The study reflects sexual harassment for women working the UK.
 Although the location is different, the sexual harassment that women experience there is very similar to the sexual harassment that women experience in the United States.
-If you have ever endured sexual harassment as an employee in New York, New Jersey, or Philadelphia, contact a sexual harassment lawyer at the Derek Smith Law Group, PLLC in New York, New Jersey, or Philadelphia.
+If you have ever endured sexual harassment as an employee in New York City, Miami, New Jersey, or Philadelphia, call us at 800-807-2209 for a free consultation.